railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 reference, for example: MB1345678.
 The system may then show you a warning because this lot is not in stock, but you can ignore this message.

-The production order must be in the closed state as shown in the figure below.
+The production order must be in the closed state as shown in the figure :ref:`mrpprdfrm`.

+.. _fig-mrpprdfrm:

 .. figure:: images/mrp_production_form_end.png
    :align: center

-   *Production order at the end of the different steps.*
+   *Production order at the end of the different steps*

 Manufacture of finished product
 --------------------------------